 He has represented clients in a wide range of cases involving trademarks, false advertising, unfair competition, copyrights, trade secrets, cybersquatting and computer fraud and abuse matters before various U.S. federal courts, as well as the Trademark Trial and Appeal Board (TTAB) and the World Intellectual Property Organization (WIPO).

-Mr. Marti has been recognized as a 2013 "Super Lawyer” for Intellectual Property in Washington, D.C. by SuperLawyers magazine, and as one of the legal industry’s “Rising Stars” by Diversity & the Bar, the flagship publication of the Minority Corporate Counsel Association.
+Mr. Marti has been recognized as a 2013 "Super Lawyer” for Intellectual Property in Washington, D.C. by SuperLawyers magazine, a 2013 “IP Star” by Managing Intellectual Property magazine, and in 2012, as one of four national “Rising Stars” by Diversity & the Bar, the flagship publication of the Minority Corporate Counsel Association.
+Mr. Marti is AV Preeminent® rated by Martindale-Hubbell.*

 Professional & Community Activities